 Southwest Gas in Focus

-Based in Las Vegas, Southwest Gas (SWX) is in the Utilities sector, and so far this year, shares have seen a price change of 17.69%.
-Currently paying a dividend of $0.55 per share, the company has a dividend yield of 2.42%.
-In comparison, the Utility - Gas Distribution industry's yield is 2.73%, while the S&P 500's yield is 1.93%.
+Based in Las Vegas, Southwest Gas (SWX) is in the Utilities sector, and so far this year, shares have seen a price change of 16.22%.
+The natural gas company is currently shelling out a dividend of $0.55 per share, with a dividend yield of 2.45%.
+This compares to the Utility - Gas Distribution industry's yield of 2.66% and the S&P 500's yield of 1.86%.

 Taking a look at the company's dividend growth, its current annualized dividend of $2.18 is up 6.1% from last year.
 In the past five-year period, Southwest Gas has increased its dividend 5 times on a year-over-year basis for an average annual increase of 9.09%.
-Looking ahead, future dividend growth will be dependent on earnings growth and payout ratio, which is the proportion of a company's annual earnings per share that it pays out as a dividend.
-Southwest Gas's current payout ratio is 58%.
-This means it paid out 58% of its trailing 12-month EPS as dividend.
+Future dividend growth will depend on earnings growth as well as payout ratio, which is the proportion of a company's annual earnings per share that it pays out as a dividend.
+Right now, Southwest Gas's payout ratio is 54%, which means it paid out 54% of its trailing 12-month EPS as dividend.

 SWX is expecting earnings to expand this fiscal year as well.
-The Zacks Consensus Estimate for 2019 is $3.91 per share, representing a year-over-year earnings growth rate of 6.25%.
+The Zacks Consensus Estimate for 2019 is $3.92 per share, which represents a year-over-year growth rate of 6.52%.